XiaoYLiu/sim5/README.md

 * an implementation of relativistic thin disk model
 * basic routines related to GR and Kerr geometry in particular
 * routines for computing null geodesics and GR raytracing with polarization
+* routines to preform simple radiative transfer calculations in curved spacetimes

-The library is thread-safe and supports parallelization of the calculations at both CPUs (OpenMP/MPI) and GPUs (CUDA/OpenCL).
+The library is thread-safe (with few marked exceptions) and supports parallelization of the calculations at both CPUs (OpenMP/MPI) and GPUs (CUDA/OpenCL).

 ## Installation